Devansh-ops/aws-cdk-demo-project/README.md

-## Fovus Coding Challenge - AWS Deployment with CDK
+## Coding Challenge - AWS Deployment with CDK

-Welcome to the Fovus Coding Challenge!
+Welcome to the  Coding Challenge!
 This project demonstrates the deployment of a full-stack application on AWS using AWS Cloud Development Kit (CDK) and CloudFormation.
 The stack includes the following AWS resources:

 - AWS Lambda Function
 - Amazon S3 Bucket